The Startup Accelerator FAQsAll your questions should be answered here.

 Step 1 – Online Application

-You apply by completing our short application form – immediately after applying you’ll receive a confirmation email.
+You apply by completing our short application form – immediately after applying you’ll receive a confirmation email with an application decision date.

 Step 3 – Phone Interview

-We will give you a call at the agreed time.
-This is a chance for us to spend 15 minutes together understanding whether your objectives are a good fit for the Tribe.
+Once we have reviewed your application, we may wish to set up a phone interview.
+We will give you a call at an agreed time.
+This is a chance for us to spend 15 minutes together understanding whether your objectives are a good fit for the programme.

 Step 4 – Place Offer

-You will receive an email from us within a week of the call letting you know whether we are able to offer you a place on the Idea Accelerator or not.
+You will receive an email from us within a week of submitting your application letting you know whether we are able to offer you a place on the programme or not.

 Step 5 – Your Acceptance

-If you are offered a place you will have a short time window to make your payment, confirm your place, and begin preparing for an exciting Summer!
+If you are offered a place you will have a short time window to make your payment, confirm your place, and begin preparing for an exciting 12 weeks!

 Why is it worth applying early?